rackerlabs/devsite/source/_posts/2014-07-24-i-have-a-cloud-dot-dot-dot-now-what-part-1-building-a-3-tier-webapp.markdown

   * The Gearman Job Worker then utilizes the [FFmpeg](http://www.ffmpeg.org/) encoding library to convert the user's video into the available formats
   * Once the video has been encoded into each format by the Gearman Job Worker, it will upload the encoding to Rackspace Cloud Files
   * All the while, the webapp will be providing a means to view the status of the encoding job as well as publicly accessible URL's of each encoding format as they become available for consumption
+  * Because video conversion is so exhaustive on the CPU, we want to create an email alert that notifies us when the load average on the Gearman Job Worker passes a certain threshold, as this is an indication that special attention is required.
+To do so, we incorporate [Monitoring as a Service](http://www.rackspace.com/blog/using-cloud-monitoring-on-your-rackspace-private-cloud/)

 ## Rackspace Cloud Services Used
   * Cloud Servers